allseedsjr/rickAndMortyApp/README.md

 - Empty state when no characters are found
 - Character details
 - First appearance information fetched from the episode API
+- Local cache for the first character page and episode details
-- Local cache with a configurable TTL
+- Configurable cache TTL
 - Disk image caching
 - Loading and error states
 - Retry support for recoverable errors